pablos-here/nbiff/src/icons/README.md

 | **Error**              | An error was encountered (e.g. a non-integer was returned). |
 | **MUA is down**        | The mail client is not running.                             |

-Tip:  It is acceptable to use `symlink`s to share images among icon-sets.

 ## Group numbering

 Prefix each icon-set with the next available sequential number (`01`,